deepscan/vscode-deepscan/README.md

 DeepScan is a cutting-edge JavaScript code inspection tool that helps you to find bugs and quality issues more precisely by data-flow analysis.
 You can also use it for React and Vue.js because DeepScan delivers [React specialized rules](https://deepscan.io/docs/rules/#react) and [Vue.js specialized rules](https://deepscan.io/docs/rules/#vue).

-**Note 1:** File Transfer
->
-> To use this extension, you should confirm that your code is transferred to the DeepScan server for inspection when you save your changes.
-> You can confirm it by pressing the Confirm button that appears when restarting VS Code after the installation.
->
-> Note that your code is completely deleted from the server right after the inspection.

-**Note 2:** DeepScan Access Token
->
-> An access token is required for transferring code and receiving inspection results.
-> DeepScan server uses the token to provide reliable and prompt inspection of your code.
->
-> Follow [instructions](https://deepscan.io/docs/deepscan/vscode#token) at DeepScan site to generate an access token for free.

-**Note 3:** Limitation of Analysis
->
-> The analysis is only per the transferred file.
-Some rules requiring inter-module information, such as [REACT_MISMATCHED_TYPE_OF_PROP](https://deepscan.io/docs/rules/react-mismatched-type-of-prop), does not apply in this plugin.
-To fully make use of DeepScan, please check out [Embedded Mode](#embedded-mode).
+**Note**: DeepScan Lite plan or above is needed to use this extension.
+Visit [deepscan.io](https://deepscan.io/pricing) to gain access to a 14-day free trial.

 ![Navigation](client/resources/preview.png)

-## How it works
+## How It Works

 - Report issues in Problems panel when you open a `*.js`, `*.jsx`, `*.mjs`, `*.ts`, `*.tsx`, and `*.vue` file and save it.
 - Highlight issues in the code.
 - Show a rule description using a code action.
 When you click the light bulb of the issue, you can see the detailed description of the rule and grasp what's the problem.

+## File Transfer

+To use this extension, you should confirm that your code is transferred to the DeepScan server for inspection when you save your changes.
+You can confirm it by pressing the Confirm button that appears when restarting VS Code after the installation.

+Note that your code is completely deleted from the server right after the inspection.

 ## DeepScan Access Token